Seared halibut with lemon caper sauce, topped with a dollop of crab, is a sunny healthy dish

 - 1 Tablespoon flat-leaf parsley, finely chopped

 - Pat dry and sprinkle halibut fillets with sea salt and pepper.

 - Heat a large saute pan over medium-high heat.
 Add 1 tablespoon olive oil and 2 tablespoons butter and swirl to coat pan.

 - When the oil is shimmering add halibut fillets and sear about 5 minutes per side.
 Check for doneness and remove to a plate.
 Add lemon slices and briefly sear until softened, then set aside with fish.
 Wipe out the pan.

 - Reduce heat to medium, add 1 tablespoon olive oil and 2 tablespoons butter.
 Add garlic and shallots and saute for 1 minute.
 Add wine and reduce for 2-3 minutes, until nearly evaporated.
 Add capers, and 3 tablespoons lemon juice.
 Cook for 1 minute.
 Turn off the heat and swirl in remaining 2 tablespoons of butter to finish the sauce.

 - Put halibut fillets back into the pan, adding any juices that are on the plate.
 Warm for 1 minute.

 - In a small bowl add crab meat and 1 tablespoon lemon juice.
 Mix to combine

-- Serve halibut on a shallow plate, top with 2 tablespoons crab mixture.
+- Serve halibut on a shallow plate, top with dollop of crab mixture.
 Spoon lemon caper sauce over top of halibut and add a sauteed lemon slice as garnish.
 Sprinkle with chopped parsley.